 Medical certificates

 If you are unwell and need a medical certificate for work, university, or Centrelink, your GP can issue one during a telehealth consultation.
 The certificate is emailed to you and has the same legal validity as one issued in person.
+If your illness started before you could see a doctor, our guide on whether a medical certificate can be backdated in Australia explains the rules GPs follow.

 Specialist referrals